The selection process

 Good to know

-Departments will be looking at your son/daughter's motivation to study and interest in their chosen subject area.
+Departments will be looking at motivation to study and interest in the chosen subject area.
 They will want to see that they have fully researched the subject and course that they are applying for.

 How are applicants selected?